imn167/SubsetSimulation_VAE/README.md

 - Implementation of the Modified Metropolis Algorithm in *MMA.py*
 - Implementation of the M-H algorithms with vae in *Algo.py*

-The folder **Exemple_Test** contains the different exemple including the 4-branches.
+The folder **Exemple_Test** contains several examples, including the 4-branch problem.

-The folder **MMA** contains the scripts of MMA for the 4branch exemple.
+The folder **MMA** contains script for MMA applied to the 4-branch example.

-The folder **MoG_VAE** contains the application of the prior MoG with the exemple of the truncated gaussians.
+The folder **MoG_VAE** demonstrates the application of the Mixture of Gaussians (MoG) prior with truncated Gaussian examples.

-The folder **SS_VAEVP** contains the application of the prior Vamprior for the exemple of the truncated gaussians and the application of the algorithm **SS_VAE** on the 4-branches.
+The folder **SS_VAEVP** includes the application of the Vamprior to truncated Gaussian examples and the implementation of the SS_VAE algorithm on the 4-branch problem.

 -------------------------------------------------------------------------------------
-Only Vamprior were used in the SS algorithm !
-(MoG not effecient enough)
+Only the Vamprior was used in the Subset Simulation algorithm, as the MoG prior was not sufficiently effective.

 You can read the intership report.

 ## Numerical Problems
-Memory loss while using tensorflow Model with a loop (while, for ...)
+There is a memory leak when using TensorFlow models within loops (while, for, etc.).
-Nothing changes if we use gc.collect(), del.
+Using `gc.collect()` or `del` does not resolve the issue.
-Tracking the memory during the Subset Simulation algorithm with **memory_profiler**, function profiler.
+Memory usage is tracked during the Subset Simulation algorithm with **memory_profiler** and the function profiler.